fdformula/FiniteDifferenceFormula.jl/README.md

 verification of known ones.
 See documentation in the source code for the algorithm.

-You may play with this package when teaching/learning numerical computing, especially the finite difference method.
-You can explore the distribution, symmetry, and beauty in the coefficients of the formulas.
+You may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution, symmetry, and beauty in the coefficients of the formulas.

 Beware, there is a natural constraint, i.e., the number of points and the order